BlackOfWorld/SneakyBastard/README.md

 # Tests

-Testing is not planned as this project heavily relies on [NMS](# "net.minecraft.server") code, so testing will be unfeasible for a small project like this.
+Testing is not planned as this project heavily relies on NMS (*net.minecraft.server*) code, so testing will be unfeasible for a small project like this.

 # Run Locally